 7. Boiled Egg

 Eggs are known for their vitamin A and protein content.
 Now, add iodine to the list!
-One large boiled egg has only 12 micrograms,10 but it’s a smart choice if you don’t eat seafood or
+One large boiled egg has only 12 micrograms,10 but it’s a smart choice if you don’t eat seafood or dairy.
+For a healthy egg salad, chop it up and mix with avocado.
+Top off salads or quinoa with boiled egg, herbs, and spices.

 Iodine is important, but don’t go overboard.
 Too much causes the same symptoms of iodine deficiency!
 The risk for thyroid gland inflammation and thyroid cancer also increases.11